 Would love your thoughts, please comment at the end of the post!

-Hey, so there have been a lot of questions lately on the Facebook page about weight loss stalls and how to best jumpstart a weight loss stall after bariatric surgery.
-And so, I wanted to go into that in a little bit more detail.
+There have been ample of questions lately on the Facebook page about weight loss stalls and how to best jumpstart a weight loss stall after bariatric surgery.
+Let’s discuss it in detail.

 Is it normal to experience weight loss stalls after bariatric surgery?

 I’ve been stalled at the same weight after gastric sleeve at 7 weeks after leaving the hospital.
 What should I do?

 Add in some exercise/resistance activities after bariatric surgery to keep your body working.
 Going off of diet alone won’t be enough long-term to keep losing and maintain the loss- Katelyn JM (US-RD Nutritionist)